 Microfinance describes financial services to those who lack access to traditional banking services, such as small businesses.
 Financial technologies (FinTech) refers to the technologies used in the financial sector – typically by financial institutions.

 There is an increasing number of those seeking funding or investment to create online markets and virtual communities.
-But following the financial crisis, banks have tightened their consumer lending policies so that individuals and businesses with low incomes have found it increasingly difficult to obtain loans from the banking sector.
+However, following the financial crisis, banks have tightened their consumer lending policies so that individuals and businesses with low incomes have found it increasingly difficult to obtain loans.
 This has fuelled the demand for FinTech companies, such as mobile lending or P2P lending platforms.

-It can also have a beneficial impact on society and the wider economy.
+Our work also highlights a beneficial impact on society and the wider economy.
 Since FinTech – especially crowdfunding – represents a new channel of funding that has only recently been developed, regulation has to quickly adapt to facilitate new possibilities in this market.
 Our research is helping to guide policy-making based around the specific risk factors that we're investigating.

 We probe questions such as the benefits and risks in FinTech lending, funder motivations in crowdfunding campaigns, the benefit and cost of issuing a central bank digital currency for monetary policy, and how to enhance financial inclusion using FinTech in developing countries.

-Our work is regularly published in leading academic journals, such as the International Review of Social Sciences, Journal of Small Business and Enterprise Development, and Computers in Human Behaviour.
+Our work is regularly published in leading academic journals, such as the European Journal of Operational Research, International Journal of Entrepreneurial Behavior & Research and the Accounting Research Journal.

 Our research covers the following key topics